Scrabble resources

 Here are some of my favorite online Scrabble resources with some of my own yammering about each.

-NSA and tournament links
+NASPA and tournament links

 Upcoming tournaments